Gribek/people/README.md

 ##### Database setup
 To start with an empty database, you can delete the people.db file (from db subdirectory) or rename the database file in the settings (check [Settings](#settings)).

-Run the following scripts (from a virtual environment or a docker container):
+After that run the following scripts from your virtual environment or docker container (rebuild Docker image first in case of renaming database file):
 ```
 python models.py